Plastic free skincare is a term used for eco-friendly skincare products which don’t contain plastics in the products themselves and in the packaging.

 ‘Ocean friendly skincare’ concerns the ingredients inside the product itself, as well as the packaging, which shouldn’t impact the ocean negatively by polluting it.
 The term is different to plastic-free skincare as it goes beyond the plastic content and also considers the ingredients of the products themselves; whether they contain harmful chemicals which cause problems for marine life like coral or fish if they get into our waterways.

 The term ‘greywater safe’ refers to products which won’t contaminate waterways, land or drinking water with chemicals like triclosan, phthalates, parabens and silicones.
 So ‘ocean friendly’ can be considered to encapsulate both ‘plastic-free’ and ‘greywater safe’.
 Be aware that some ‘sustainable’ terms get used when they shouldn’t, so it’s important to be well informed – look at the ingredients, and research them using a site like EWG Skin Deep® Cosmetics Database, and look at the packaging and whether it contains single-use plastics.
-‘Ocean Friendly’ is a term often used for products with safer ingredients, like natural reef-friendly sunscreen, but they can often be packaged using single-use plastics which are certainly not ocean friendly.

 ✅ Ingredients safe and natural